jaller200/comp4300-project3/README.md

 * **Modular** - _I want developers to find it flexible and adaptable for their needs_
 * **Testable** - _I want the code to be build with confidence through rigorous unit and integration testing_

-This project is currently implemented as a binary executable, although my plan is to move the bulk of it to a static library in the future.
+Most of the project is implemented as a shared library, with the final product being a standalone application stored in the `app` folder.

 More details to come later...

 ## Requirements
+**Build Tools**: PipeSim requires CMake 2.8 and up.
+* CMake 2.8+

 **Compiler**: PipeSim requires C++11 and thus a compiler compatible with it.
 The program has been tested on the following compilers:

 * clang-5.0.0 on Ubuntu 14.04